selutin99/short-links/README.md

     # Start the Flask development web server
     python manage.py runserver

+## Swagger
+After server starts you can move to swagger API description page by the next url

+    <APP:HOST><APP:PORT>/swagger

 ## Configuration
 You can set environment variables to change configuration of application (or use default settings)